Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

-A molecular dynamics simulation code has been created for relativistic and electromagnetic fields in three dimensions, and is used such as nanoscale phenomena.
+A molecular dynamics simulation code has been created for relativistic and electromagnetic fields in three dimensions, and is used such as nanoscale particle phenomena.
-Maxwell equations are solved, where the Gauss's equation must be corrected as finite errors accumulate in divergence term.
+Maxwell equations are solved, and relativistic particles are then advanced in time.
-This is true if a finite discrete scheme in any method is utilized.
+But, it is noted that the Gauss's equation must be corrected as finite errors accumulate in the divergence term.
-Relativistic particles are then advanced in time.
+This is true if a discrete coordinated scheme is utilized in any method.

 Four physical CGS units are used in this code: a_unit= 1.00d-08 cm, t_unit= 1.00d-15 sec, electron mass m_unit= 0.9110d-27 g and its charge